timm/xai/xai.md

 explainable AI (XAI) techniques aim to deliver insights in ways that people can actually follow and trust.

-We write from the perspective of decades in software analytics, where the job is to dig through sprawling, messy data and pull out clear, defensible nuggets of knowledge.
-Over the years, we’ve developed a toolkit of approaches that make complex patterns simple, and simple stories powerful.
+This short document shows the XAI techniques we have beeen using, for decades, for software analytic, Our job is to dig through sprawling, messy data and pull out clear, defensible nuggets of knowledge.
+Over the years, we gave developed a toolkit of approaches that make complex patterns simple, and simple stories powerful.